Blood draws are generally quick and painless, and with InsideTracker, you'll be in good hands.

-With InsideTracker, you'll be in good hands.
 You'll meet with a professional—called a phlebotomist—to draw your blood either at a lab or in your home.
-This person is an expert, and they'll make sure your draw is smooth.
+You can expect a smooth experience, but you'll want to be sure you do your part.
+And that means showing up prepared.

+For accurate test results, there are a few guidelines you should follow.
 Here’s what you need to know ahead of your test.

 *If you’re getting lab work done through your doctor, please make sure to follow their instructions.
 This article is for those who purchased a test through InsideTracker.